iainctduncan/scheme-for-max/README.md

 ## Recent News
 **2022-09-22**: Scheme for Max 0.4 is up as a beta release!
 New features include the s4m grid and arrays, gc timers, and more Live examples.

-**2022-07-28**: There is now an official forum thanks to the Discourse community program. https://schemeformax.discourse.group/

 **2022-02-22**: There is now a Universal Binary build for Apple Silicon up for 0.3.
 This is a drop in replacement for the external object and should work on M1 and Intel Macs.

 **2021-11-27**: 0.3.0 is released.
 This includes convenience features like directly passing code messages to the s4m object, a threading macro similar to Clojure and Rackets, supporting delay from the low-priority thread, garbage collector interface functions, and tools for using the Ableton Live API from Max4Live.
 Please report any bugs as github issues.
 Note: This has not been built for Apple Silicon yet.
 If you are able to help do this, please get in touch.